 She turned, swiveling in her chair.
 Her eyes were hard.
 "You know why that is, of course?"

-What would his life had been like if he'd not done as she asked, if he had not found Valeris?
+What would his life had been like if he had not done as she asked, if he had not found Valeris?
 Would he have been on the Enterprise B instead of in a Vulcan retreat, trying to meditate his lover out of his soul?
 Would he have been able to help Jim?
 To save Jim?

 "I know you're all hurting over Jim, Spock.
 Uhura was fighting tears the whole time she was here."

 "You have no tears for Jim?"
 By the look on her face, he was not sure she even had tears left for herself.
 He realized he had not seen her smile.
 Not once since he and McCoy had landed.
 She had smiled often in the past.
-At least, he remembered her smiling often.

 "But not in front of your husband, I imagine?"
 He was pushing; he could see her retreat further inside herself.